Overview of BLS Statistics on Pay and Benefits

 Wage data are available by occupation for the nation, regions, states, and many metropolitan areas.
 Wage data by area and occupation are from the National Compensation Survey, Occupational Employment Statistics survey, and the Current Population Survey.

 Earnings data are available by demographic characteristics such as age, sex, race, and Hispanic or Latino ethnicity.
 See also Earnings by education.

 The Current Employment Statistics survey is a monthly survey of the payroll records of business establishments that provides national estimates of average weekly hours and average hourly earnings for the private sector for all employees and for production and nonsupervisory employees.
 Average weekly overtime hours in manufacturing are also available.
 State and area estimates of hours and earnings from this survey are available for all employees as well as for production workers (in the goods-producing industries) and nonsupervisory workers (in the private service-providing industries).

 Annual and quarterly wage data are available by detailed industry for the Nation, states, and many metropolitan areas and counties.

 The Compensation Research and Program Development Group (CRPDG) carries out research that addresses methodological, conceptual, and technical issues of concern to the Office of Compensation and Working Conditions (OCWC) and other Bureau programs.

-BLS data on workers with hourly earnings at or below the prevailing Federal minimum wage are described on the Overview of BLS Data on Minimum Wage Workers page.
+We publish an annual report and data files on workers with hourly earnings at or below the prevailing Federal minimum wage.

 What BLS Does Not Have